& Conduct Policies

 REPORTING INCIDENTS OF MISCONDUCT:

-The Greenhouse encourages and supports reporting misconduct to our Student Advocate, Academic Directors and/or Managing Directors so that The Greenhouse can properly address the allegations and take appropriate steps to prevent the conduct from escalating and/or to eliminate the harassing conduct.
+The Greenhouse encourages and supports reporting misconduct to our Student Advocate, Academic Director and/or Managing Directors so that The Greenhouse can properly address the allegations and take appropriate steps to prevent the conduct from escalating and/or to eliminate the harassing conduct.
 Timeliness when reporting these incidents is often crucial to the investigation, and thusly The Greenhouse would encourage swift reporting of misconduct whenever possible.

 All Greenhouse Faculty, Managers, and Staff are obligated to report and/or act on any report of alleged Misconduct.
 Greenhouse employees are encouraged to continually to assert to Greenhouse personnel, interns, performers and students that all forms of harassment and assault are expressly prohibited.